 Tatsoi is a member of the brassica family and is a semi-hardy Asian green.
 Tatsoi is a good source of vitamins A, C and K, folate, calcium and potassium.
 Tatsoi is a little thicker than spinach so it can withstand being thrown into soups or a stir-fry, but it’s also really tasty when eaten raw in a salad.
 Tatsoi freezes well and can be used in soups and stews all winter long!

-Baby Green Storage: Keep dry, unwashed baby greens in a mesh bag, or paper towel, and then place inside a reused plastic bag, or container inside your fridge crisper.
-They will keep for about two weeks.
+Baby Green Storage: Our baby greens come in a compostable paper bag.
+We DO NOT recommend that you store them in this bag by itself.
+It is meant as a environmentally friendly method of transport.
+Keep baby greens in a mesh cotton bag, or paper towel, and then place inside a reused plastic bag, or container inside your fridge crisper.
+You can also leave the greens in the paper bag and put that bag in an airtight container or used plastic bag.
+They will keep for about 1-2 weeks.

 Chickpea Coconut Curry (Tatsoi)